PLEASE READ

 PPI ratings - must come directly from the AMA Guides to the Evaluation

-of Permanent Impairment, Fifth Edition.
+of Permanent Impairment, Sixth Edition.
 If your physician has not

 indicated in your claim that he/she derived their ratings from this AMA